SeerBlazeJ/task-manager-axum/README.md

 ```

 cd frontend
-dx serve --platform desktop
+cargo tauri dev

 ```

-Or for development with hot reload:
+Or for development with hot reload (uses dioxus, not tauri):

 ```